 Hi!
-I’m Ally, a Blue Mountains-based freelance graphic designer.
+I’m Ally, a Blue Mountains-based freelance graphic and web designer.

 I’ve been living in the Blue Mountains (west of Sydney, NSW, Australia) all my life and now live with my husband and two very large, rowdy snow dogs.
 Working freelance means I can work from home and be around my fur-family more often, and also get more done – no commute to eat into my design time.
 I’m an email-before-phone kind of girl (but always happy to meet up for coffee!) and the kind of person who uses way too many exclamation marks and emojis, but I’m easygoing and pride myself on being efficient and flexible.

 I’ve always been interested in computers, from the MS-DOS and floppy disk days.
 When I was 11, I went with my mother to an HTML course at Nepean Community College, and I was immediately hooked.
 I started coding little pages and making mini ‘sites’.
 When social networks like Piczo and MySpace came along, I’d get right into the advanced settings and create my own layouts and themes.

 In years 11 and 12 at Springwood High School I studied Information Processes and Technology and Business Studies, and they ended up being my best subjects in the HSC (91 and 90 respectively).
 During my gap year my mother Jennifer offered me a one-year position at Mosher’s Business Support – and we worked so well together that I never really left!